ricasketchcodes/PHP-Login-Tutorial/README.md

  Your task if you are up for a challenge is to apply the same concepts as explained to make a sign up form.

+# include()
+This is to utilize elements and variables referencinf FROM an external file.

 # Steps:
 First, download and set-up a local server of your choice.